build-on-aws/content/posts/amplify-flutter-serverless-with-appsync/index.md

       distributionPaths: ['/*'],
       sources: [bundle],
     });
   }
 ```

-After you have finished your sandbox testing with local deployments, you will most probably use a Continous Deployment tool to promote your changes to higher environments.
+After you have finished your sandbox testing with local deployments, you will most probably use a Continuous Deployment tool to promote your changes to higher environments.

 ### Continuous Deployment and promotion using CodeCatalyst workflows

-[Amazon CodeCatalyst](https://codecatalyst.aws/) empowers developers to cover all parts of a product's lifecyle: code, build, test, deploy.
+[Amazon CodeCatalyst](https://codecatalyst.aws/) empowers developers to cover all parts of a product's lifecycle: code, build, test, deploy.

 A very [simplistic workflow](https://docs.aws.amazon.com/codecatalyst/latest/userguide/flows.html) for Amazon CodeCatalyst that deploys the complete application first to a sandbox, then to a test and then to a production account:

 ```yaml
 Name: cdk-deployment
 Compute: